Newcomers' Guide to Sidmouth FolkWeek (Sidmouth Folk Festival) - FAQs and answers. Updated 27/7/2016.

-Hotels are B&Bs are discussed here.
+Hotels are B&Bs are discussed here (but is out of date).
 Again, don't leave it to the last minute.
 Many people book a year in advance.

 In 2012 there was awfully wet weather in June and July - which made people understandably nervous about possible conditions on the main Bulverton campsite.
 Many sporting and music events were cancelled in 2012 because of safety concerns over car parking on very muddy fields, etc. November 2012 saw one of the wettest periods in recent history and with major flooding in East Devon and elsewhere in the UK.